 Demand for greenhouse-grown produce continues to increase, providing growers with unique opportunities to tap into this expanding market.
 Although greenhouse systems provide a more protected environment than field-grown systems, it is important to understand the unique food safety risks and possible sources of contamination when growing produce in these systems.

 Identifying food safety hazards are necessary to implementing practices that reduce the risk of contamination during the pre-plant, production, harvest, and post-harvest handling stages.
-Use this checklist from Virginia Tech to guide you in asking important questions targeting possible risks at each of the greenhouse system stages.
+Use the checklist below to guide you in asking important questions targeting possible risks at each of the greenhouse system stages.